CQCL/hugr/DEVELOPMENT.md

 To override the version getting released, you must merge a PR to `main` containing `Release-As: 0.1.0` in the description.
 Python pre-release versions should be formatted as `0.1.0a1` (or `b1`, `rc1`).

-Release-please lets you modify the changelog entries by updating the related PR.
-See the [release-please documentation](https://github.com/googleapis/release-please?tab=readme-ov-file#how-can-i-fix-release-notes) for more information.

 ### Patch releases